-“I had a flavour that was Fruit Loops in a gold and matte black carbon vape, and I was in Grade 9,” says Reese Sanders, a 19-year-old student at the University of Guelph.
-By Grade 10, Sanders was a part of a group chat called “e-cigarettes” with over 100 other students in his high school in Oakville, Ontario.
+“I had a flavour that was Fruit Loops in a gold and matte black carbon vape, and I was in Grade 9,” says Zach Samson (who asked that we use a pseudonym), a 19-year-old student at the University of Guelph.
+By Grade 10, Samson was a part of a group chat called “e-cigarettes” with over 100 other students in his high school in Oakville, Ontario.
 “We’d text: Hey, anybody going to the washroom now?
 And we’d all be linking up, vaping,” he says.

 In 2003, pharmacist—and smoker—Hon Lik created the first commercially successful vape.
 Popular vape brand JUUL traces its origins back to two smokers who were seeking an alternative to cigarettes in 2005.
 Vape products have been in Canada since at least 2004, but e-cigarettes containing nicotine were only legalized and regulated at the federal level in May 2018.